bbangert/velruse/docs/overview.rst

 allow one to customize a login/registration widget so that a website user can select a preferred identity provider to use to sign-in.
-In the mean-time, effort is focused on increasing the available :term:`auth provider`s for the commonly used authentication schemes and identity providers (Facebook, Google, OpenID, etc).
+In the mean-time, effort is focused on increasing the available :term:`auth provider`'s for the commonly used authentication schemes and identity providers (Facebook, Google, OpenID, etc).
 Unlike other authentication libraries for use with web applications, a website using Velruse for authentication **does not have to be